At Exxon, CEO's promised turnaround sapped by chemicals, refining

-HOUSTON (Reuters) - At Exxon Mobil Corp, CEO Darren Woods’ plan to revive earnings at the largest U.S. oil and gas company is being sidetracked by the two businesses he knows best: chemicals and refining.
+HOUSTON (Reuters) - At Exxon Mobil Corp (XOM.N), CEO Darren Woods’ plan to revive earnings at the largest U.S. oil and gas company is being sidetracked by the two businesses he knows best: chemicals and refining.

 Another year of poor profit could require Exxon to re-evaluate its bold spending plans or weaken its ability to weather the next oil-price downturn, say oil analysts.
 Exxon already must borrow or sell assets to help cover shareholder dividends.

-The world’s biggest publicly traded oil firm after Saudi Arabian Oil Co, Exxon was long considered one of the best-managed majors and most capable of coping with volatile prices due to its size.
+The world’s biggest publicly traded oil firm after Saudi Arabian Oil Co (2222.SE), Exxon was long considered one of the best-managed majors and most capable of coping with volatile prices due to its size.

 Those advantages have slipped in recent years, however, with the drop in once-steady earnings from chemicals.
-Its total shareholder returns of negative 13% in the five years through this month compare with a 25% gain at Chevron Corp and 82% at BP Plc, according to Refinitiv.
+Its total shareholder returns of negative 13% in the five years through this month compare with a 25% gain at Chevron Corp (CVX.N) and 82% at BP Plc (BP.L), according to Refinitiv.

 Two years ago, CEO Woods promised to restore flagging earnings by heavily investing in operations even as rivals cut spending.
 The plan to crank up chemicals, refining and increase oil output pushes capital expenditures to as much as $35 billion this year, up from $19 billion in 2016, the year before Woods took over as CEO after running Exxon’s refining and chemical businesses.